 If, after reading this article, you would like additional information, we invite you to contact us at Shouse Law Group.

-You may also find helpful information in our related articles on California Probation Violation / Revocation Hearings, California Parole Law, and California Parole Suitability Hearings.
+You may also find helpful information in our related article on California Probation Violation / Revocation Hearings.

 With little exception, California basically has a mandatory parole system.
 This means that when inmates complete their state prison sentences, they must be released on parole unless the parole board believes they pose too great a risk to public safety.

 Being released on parole necessarily involves agreeing to abide by a "restricted" lifestyle.
 This is because people placed on parole (commonly referred to as "parolees") are still under the control of the California Department of Corrections.1